yankay/llm-d-modelservice/examples/README.md

     {"choices":[{"finish_reason":"length","index":0,"logprobs":null,"prompt_logprobs":null,"stop_reason":null,"text":" That is my dad.
 He was a wautdig with a shooting blade on"}],"created":1751031325,"id":"cmpl-aca48bc2-fe95-4c3b-843d-1dbcf94c40c7","kv_transfer_params":null,"model":"facebook/opt-125m","object":"text_completion","usage":{"completion_tokens":16,"prompt_tokens":4,"prompt_tokens_details":null,"total_tokens":20}}
     ```

-3. `Qwen/Qwen3-30B-A3B-FP8`: This example uses a model (from Hugging Face) assumed to already be downloaded to a PVC.
+3. Multi-node inference: uses a model (from Hugging Face) assumed to already be downloaded to a PVC.
 It also highlights the use of a custom vllm command.
 This is work in progress.

     Dry-run:

     ```
-    helm template qwen llm-d-modelservice/llm-d-modelservice -f https://raw.githubusercontent.com/llm-d-incubation/llm-d-modelservice/refs/heads/main/examples/values-qwen-lws.yaml
+    helm template multinode llm-d-modelservice/llm-d-modelservice -f https://raw.githubusercontent.com/llm-d-incubation/llm-d-modelservice/refs/heads/main/examples/values-one-pod-per-dp-rank.yaml
     ```

 To run this example, setup the environment using https://github.com/tlrmchlsmth/vllm-dp-lws.